-• Breastfeeding mothers shall be provided a place in the YMCA to breastfeed or express their milk if asked for.
-This excludes the classrooms as currently visitors are not permitted in these rooms.

-• A refrigerator will be made available for storage of expressed breast milk.
-Mothers should provide their own containers, clearly labeled with name and date.

-• Sensitivity will be shown to breastfeeding mothers and their babies.
+- Breastfeeding mothers shall be provided a place in the YMCA to breastfeed or express their milk.
+However, breastfeeding in any of the childcare rooms is strictly not permitted. - A refrigerator will be made available for storage of expressed breast milk.
+Mothers should provide their own containers, clearly labeled with name and date. - Sensitivity will be shown to breastfeeding mothers and their babies.
 The childcare center is committed to providing ongoing support to breastfeeding mothers, including providing an opportunity to breastfeed their baby in the morning and evening and holding off giving a bottle, if possible, when mom is due to arrive.
 Artificial baby milk (formula) and solid foods will not be provided unless the mother has requested it.
-Babies will be held closely when feeding and bottles will never be propped.

-• Staff shall be trained in handling human milk.
+Babies will be held closely when feeding and bottles will never be propped. - Staff shall be trained in handling human milk.
 All childcare center staff will be trained in the proper storage and handling of human milk, as well as ways to support breastfeeding mothers.
 The center will follow guidelines from the American Academy of Pediatrics and Centers for Disease Control and Prevention in ensuring that breast milk is properly treated to avoid waste.
 Special precautions are not required in handling human milk.